 Humber Arboretum day camps are based out of the Centre for Urban Ecology, but campers will spend most of their time outdoors where they will make their own discoveries in the woodlands, meadows, and gardens of the Humber Arboretum.
 Active and engaging, our nature camps are designed for ages 5-12 and take place within the northwest part of the City of Toronto.

 During March Break campers will go on owl prowls, try snowshoes (weather-permitting), and learn about making sustainable maple syrup in an urban environment.

 This March Break give your child the opportunity to get outside, get active, and develop a lasting appreciation for the natural environment.

 With a focus on maple syrup harvesting and other seasonal activities, the Humber Arboretum's March Break Nature Camp is geared to ages 4 to 12.
 The program ensures a high level of activity and interest for each participant.
 The camp is facilitated by Nature Interpreters who work regularly throughout the year with school classes and community groups.

-March Break Nature Camp 2019 will take place over five days, Monday March 16 to Friday March 20.
+March Break Nature Camp takes place over five days, Monday to Friday.
 The regular camp day runs from 9:00 am to 4:00 pm with before care (from 8 am) and aftercare (until 5:00 pm) available for an additional fee.

 All withdrawals requested two weeks prior to the start of the camp week will be refunded the full camp fees, minus a $25 administration fee.
 Any withdrawals requested less than two weeks prior to the start of the camp week will be refunded 50% of all camp fees.